mttschltz/kittythinks/content/the-automatic-customer-by-john-warrillow-part-ii.md

 _Best Customer_: People with busy lives and a large income.
 The richer, the higher the need to simplify.

 _Extra_: Consider cross-selling and upselling once your customer already associates "annoying tasks fixed" with you.

+**The Network Model**

+_What_: A platform for people-interaction.
+The more subscribe, the more better the value. (e.g. WhatsApp)

+_For Whom_: Those able to offer an unusually great experience, compelling people to join.

+_How_: Focus on limited resources on aa small,

+_Best Customer_: Tech-savvy, sociable customers.

+_Extra_: